jjlin526/AWS-Services/AWS-Code-Commit.md

 * To store audit trails, consider Amazon Simple Storage Service (Amazon S3).
 To audit AWS activity, depending on your use case, consider using AWS CloudTrail, AWS Config, or Amazon CloudWatch.

+### Fourth Use Case

+**Use case:**

+* Backups

+**Description:**

+* Git was designed to version source code written by developers.
+You can push commits to two remote repositories, including a CodeCommit repository, as a backup strategy.
+However, Git was not designed to handle backups of your computer file system, database dumps, or similar backup content.
+Doing so might slow down your system and increase the amount of time required to clone and push a repository.

+**Solution:**

+* Back up all data types with AWS.
+Our storage services for object (Amazon S3 and Amazon S3 Glacier), file (Amazon Elastic File System), and block (Amazon Elastic Block Storage) support industry-leading scalability, availability, durability, and security so your backups are protected and available when needed.